anxiousmodernman/hpt/README.md

 linux servers.
 Ultimately we want hpt to do the kinds of things that Ansible and SaltStack do, but with TOML config and the joy of Go.

+For information on our TOML-based provisioning DSL, see [these docs](docs/provisioning_config_format.md).

 ## Usage: on the host

 Put `hpt` on the PATH and provide config(s) as arguments.